Article Summary:

 - Employment Insurance (EI) premiums: The amount deducted for EI.

-- Other deductions and benefits: This can include union dues, pension contributions, or taxable benefits like health insurance.
+- Other deductions and benefits: Union dues, pension contributions, or taxable benefits like health insurance

 How to Use a T4 Slip for Filing Taxes